Putting Our Experience

 Here in America, we are also inspired by the work and efforts in the 20th Century of Eugene Debs, Norman Thomas, and Michael Harrington, the latter known for his great work, The Other America, which inspired the War on Poverty.
 More recently, the presidential campaigns of Bernie Sanders, and the stunning election to the U.S. House of Representatives and the rise to national prominence of Alexandria Ocasio-Cortez show that the American exception is ending and that social democratic ideas have now entered the mainstream.
 The explosive growth of organizations like the Justice Democrats, Progressive Democrats, Our Revolution, and Democratic Socialists of America is further evidence of fertile soil for our policy prescriptions.

-Locally, we propose to build upon the spade work of mentors like the Reverend Bill Lawson, Judge Ben G. Levy, and the progressive Harris County Democrats, led by Ed Cogburn and Billie Carr, all of whom never relaxed their efforts in a challenging political climate.
+Locally, we propose to build upon the spade work of mentors like the civil rights work of Hattie Mae White and Reverend Bill Lawson, Judge Ben G. Levy, and the progressive Harris County Democrats, led by Ed Cogburn and Billie Carr, all of whom never relaxed their efforts in a challenging political climate.
 In sum, there is no shortage of illustrious predecessors to encourage our efforts and suggest templates for activism and radical democratic change.

 As a matter of political strategy and principle, we advocate a "big tent," but not one which consists of alliances with sectarian, inflexible, and authoritarian elements of the left.
 Our “big tent” points in the direction of progressives, liberals and moderates, independent of race, creed or color or sexual orientation, where we can find common ground, collaborate on reform proposals, and make more lasting gains.
 Some of us are members of the Democratic Socialists of America (DSA), others are not.
 We respectfully view the current direction of that organization as sadly lacking, especially in its studied refusal to officially back the Biden-Harris ticket (and incoming administration) in this hour that our democracy is in peril.
 This is just one example of the group’s malaise.
 DSA is to be credited for recruiting tens of thousands of young members inspired by Senator Sanders, new recruits who already have a strongly social democratic perspective.
 Its leadership at the national and local levels then immerses them in an organizational culture characterized by off-putting jargon, identity politics, and groupthink, creating and projecting a toxicity that serves as fodder for the far right to discredit “socialism” to the mass of the population.
 The DSA must either correct its current course or consign itself in the near future to political oblivion.